Chapter 15: The Voice of God 060525

 smelled this odor too many times now.
 It was impossible to locate the

-exact spot, where we had been standing, when I heard the warning voice
+exact spot where we had been standing, when I heard the warning voice of

-of the Holy Spirit, because the bombing had changed the appearance of
+the Holy Spirit, because the bombing had changed the appearance of the

 destruction of a very large enemy base camp, which had obviously been